Wrongful conviction of Andrew Malkinson: Conviction quashed

-Malkinson made another application to the CCRC in 2021, and, in 2022, a man was arrested in connection with the original crime and released under investigation.
+Malkinson made another application to the CCRC in 2021, and, in 2022, a man named Paul Quinn was arrested in connection with the original crime after DNA testing found a link between him and the previously unknown sample.
+His DNA had not been in the national database in 2009 despite a 1993 conviction for raping a 12-year-old girl because the database had not been established yet when he was convicted, but was added in 2012 as part of a nationwide operation to collect the DNA of all convicted sex offenders.
 The CCRC referred the case for appeal, and the conviction was quashed by the Court of Appeal in July 2023, using evidence from the 2007 re-testing of samples, which identified a man who had subsequently been placed in the National DNA Database.

 Malkinson also asked why wrongfully convicted prisoners should be charged jail living costs, which is deducted from any compensation received.
 After it emerged that Malkinson may have money deducted from his compensation to pay for his prison living costs, senior Conservative MP Sir Bob Neill urged the UK government to change the rule, stating that "Any fair-minded person thinks this is just wrong."
 Agreeing that the situation was unfair, a spokeswoman for Rishi Sunak, UK Prime Minister at the time, subsequently said Sunak had "been speaking with the Home Office and with others in government to establish the facts and ensure that the approach is right and fair".

-On 6 August, Secretary of State for Justice Alex Chalk confirmed the rule would be scrapped, describing it as a "common sense change which will ensure victims do not face paying twice for crimes they did not commit".
+On 6 August, Secretary of State for Justice Alex Chalk confirmed that he was scrapping the rule, describing it as a "common sense change which will ensure victims do not face paying twice for crimes they did not commit".
 Chalk subsequently announced that he was looking at other cases of wrongful conviction with a view to backdating the rules.
+In 2024 the government announced that past wrongful conviction cases would not be able to claim compensation from the rule change.